-As designers we don’t commonly think in terms of structure.
-Unfortunately this can cause problems in design projects both personal and freelance as organizational issues rise up and bubble through our artwork.
+As designers, we don’t commonly think in terms of structure.
+Unfortunately, this can cause problems in design projects, both personal and freelance, as organizational issues rise up and bubble through our artwork.

 You may also consider networking with freelancers and other designers via Twitter to see how they set up projects.
-There is no objectively correct way to work, but a little organization never hurt anyone.
+There is no objectively correct way to work, but a little organization never hurts anyone.

 Creating a Resourceful Project Workspace

 The first step in any project is setting up a proper workspace.
 There are so many options here it’s hard to say if any one way is correct or not, so take these tips with a grain of salt.
 It’s encouraged to use your imagination and creativity to set up project spaces with whatever structure is easiest for you.